What to Look for in a Self-Defence Class

 What We Do at Raw Life Australia

 At Raw Life Australia in Rowville, we work from the inside out.
-That means we start with the mind, then the body, and then the physical skills; in that order, because in over forty years of training and teaching I've never really seen anyone let down by their technique in a real situation.
-They were let down by their thinking and managing their emotions well.
+That means we start with the mind, then the body, then the physical skills.
+In that order.
+Because in over 40 years of training and teaching, I’ve rarely seen people fail because of technique.
+They were usually let down by their thinking, their awareness, or their ability to manage themselves under pressure.

-We work with adults, teens, and kids across the south-east Melbourne area, and our approach is the same across all of them: build a better version of you, not just a person who can take a hit.
-The physical skills are real and they're tested, but they sit on top of something more important; an understanding of yourself under pressure and the awareness to avoid most situations before they ever become physical.
+We work with adults, teens, and kids across Melbourne’s south-east, and the aim is always the same: build a better version of you, not just someone who can take a hit.
+The physical skills are real and pressure-tested, but they sit on top of something more important - awareness, emotional control, and the ability to avoid most problems before they ever turn physical.